-The Board has primary responsibility for identifying the key business risks faced and approving the risk management strategy through the setting of risk appetite, which defines the type and amount of risk the Society is prepared to take both qualitatively and quantitatively in pursuit of its strategic objectives.
-In addition, the Board approves key regulatory submissions, including the ILAAP and the ICAAP.
+The Board has primary responsibility for identifying the key business risks faced and approving the risk management strategy through the setting of risk appetite.
+This defines the type and amount of risk the Society is prepared to take both qualitatively and quantitatively in pursuit of its strategic objectives.
+In addition, the Board approves key regulatory submissions, including the ILAAP, the ICAAP and the Society's Recovery Plan.

-Risk appetite is translated into specific measures, which are tracked, monitored and reported to the Executive Risk Committee and RACE.
+Risk appetite is translated into specific measures, which are tracked, monitored and reported to the Risk Committee and RACE.
 The risk appetite framework has been designed to create clear links to the strategic planning process whereby appropriate metrics and limits for each risk category are established, calibrated and reported.